 With certain specific exceptions, prohibits the department from taking disciplinary action against an employee for communicating with a member of the legislature or legislative staff.

-(Governor's signing letter states section is unenforceable.)
+(The Governor's signing letter indicated that this section was unenforceable in that impinged on executive branch authority in violation of Article 3, Section 2 of the Michigan Constitution which deals with the separation of powers.)

 Sec.
 216. Report on FTE Positions and Remote Work

-Requires a quarterly report on staffing levels in relation to FTE authorization; employees authorized to work remotely; related cost savings.
+Requires a quarterly report on staffing levels in relation to FTE authorization.
+Requires annual report, due March 1 of each year, on employees authorized to work remotely; related cost savings.

 Sec.
-217. Work Project Limits
+217. Work Project Expenditures

 Requires that work project balances be exhausted before expenditure from part 1 appropriations.

-(Governor's signing letter states this section is unenforceable.)
+(The Governor's signing letter indicated that this section was unenforceable in that it impinged on executive branch authority in violation of Article 3, Section 2 of the Michigan Constitution which deals with the separation of powers.)